futuretea/harvester-auto/README.md

 ```

 #### Dnsmasq
+Use Dnsmasq to resolving Harbor domain names

 - Refer to the documentation https://computingforgeeks.com/install-and-configure-dnsmasq-on-ubuntu/ to install dnsmasq

 #### Nodejs
+Use Nodejs to build the UI

 - Refer to the documentation https://computingforgeeks.com/install-node-js-14-on-ubuntu-debian-linux/ to install nodejs

 #### Tools
+Some tools are required to run the scripts.

 ```bash
 sudo apt install -y ansible sshpass jq